fatih/gomodifytags/README.md

 * `-struct`: This accepts the struct name. i.e: `-struct Server`.
 The name should be a valid type name.
 The `-struct` flag selects the whole struct, and thus it will operate on all fields.
+* `-field`: This accepts a field name. i.e: `-field Address`.
+Useful to select a certain field.
+The name should be a valid field name.
+The `-struct` flag is required.
 * `-offset`: This accepts a byte offset of the file.
 Useful for editors to pass the position under the cursor. i.e: `-offset 548`.
 The offset has to be inside a valid struct.
 The `-offset` selects the whole struct.
 If you need